Adrian Perkins

-Adrian Perkins (born October 23, 1985) is an American politician and attorney who served as the Mayor of Shreveport, Louisiana.
+Adrian Perkins (born October 23, 1985) is an American politician who served as the mayor of Shreveport, Louisiana.
 Perkins is a graduate of both the United States Military Academy at West Point and Harvard Law School, and is an Army veteran.
 He ran for the United States Senate in 2020, losing to incumbent Republican Bill Cassidy.

 Early life and education

-Adrian Perkins is the grandson of a Bossier Parish sharecropper, and the youngest of three boys born to Johnny Oliver and Archie Perkins.
+Adrian Perkins is the grandson of a Bossier Parish sharecropper and the youngest of three boys born to Johnny Oliver and Archie Perkins.
 He was raised in the Broadmoor neighborhood of Shreveport.
 He attended Arthur Circle, Youree Drive Middle School, and Captain Shreve High School where he was a member of the student council and the varsity football, basketball and track and field teams.
 Perkins was all-state in track and field in high school.

 Inspired to join the United States Army following the September 11 attacks, Perkins sought and received an appointment to the United States Military Academy, a United States service academy located in West Point, New York.
-While at West Point, Perkins was elected class president, the first African American cadet to graduate to serve as class president in the 215-year history of the institution.
-Perkins was selected to be a Tillman Scholar by the Pat Tillman Foundation.
-He attended Harvard Law School, where he earned his Juris Doctor and served as president of the student government.
+While at West Point, Perkins was elected as the class president, becoming the first African American cadet to graduate to serve as class president in the 215-year history of the institution.

 Military service

 Upon graduation from West Point, Perkins was commissioned as a field artillery officer and posted at Fort Stewart, Georgia.
 During his career, Perkins was also posted at Fort Sill, Fort Benning, and Fort Campbell and served deployments to Iraq and Afghanistan.

-Perkins served eight years in the Army, completing Ranger training and achieved the rank of captain and served as a company commander.
+Perkins served eight years in the Army, completing Ranger training, achieving the rank of captain, and serving as a company commander.

 Adrian Perkins is a Bronze Star recipient.